Microscopic optical potentials from a Greens function approach: Theoretical method

 where we have set $\epsilon_{0}=0$ and, to arrive at Eq. (\ref{eq:coupled_Uij}), we have taken all the terms besides $j=0$ in the sum in Eq. (\ref{eq:coupled}) to the left hand side.
 We now define the Green's function $G^{Q}$ restricted to the excited states of the target ($Q$-space),

-Since the vanishing parameter $\eta$ is positive and the coupling potentials $U_{ij}(\mathbf r)$ are real, the poles of the analytic continuation of the Green's function on the complex $E$ plane does not have poles on the upper half-plane of $E$.
+Since the vanishing parameter ${\alpha}$ is positive and the coupling potentials $U_{ij}(\mathbf r)$ are real, the analytic continuation of the Green's function on the complex $E$ plane does not have poles on the upper half-plane of $E$.
 Eq. (\ref{eq:coupled_Uij}) can now be formally solved,

 Substituting Eq. (\ref{eq:proj_wfn}) in (\ref{eq:coupled_U0}), we obtain a decoupled equation for the elastic channel wavefunction $\chi_{0}$,

 The non-local, complex, and energy-dependent OP is identified with the effective potential in the above equation,